|Province||Shǎn xī 陕西 'Shanzhou west'|

 Shaanxi is isolated from the climatic extremes of China, although it can still be hot in summer, with generally low rainfall.
-There is a distinct north-south divide from the fairly dry north to the mountainous south which catch more rain and so there is more vegetation.
+There is a distinct north-south divide from the fairly dry north to the mountainous south which catches more rain and so there is more vegetation.
 Since 1949 efforts have been made to plant trees to both stabilize the loess soil and maintain moisture.
 The rivers irrigate extensive fields of wheat and cotton, further south, rice and maize can be grown.
 Maojian tea from Ziyang is a famous product.
 Industrialization is aided by copious deposits of coal and oil within the province.